Jonny Craig: Dance Gavin Dance and Emarosa (2007-2012)

 Craig's singing in Dance Gavin Dance's debut EP Whatever I Say Is Royal Ocean and debut full-length album Downtown Battle Mountain received positive reviews from critics.
 Allmusic stated that "co-frontman Jonny Craig's regularly hysterical yelping may change your mind forever."

 In March 2007, it was explained that Craig came up with the name Dance Gavin Dance and had planned to name his previous band, "Ghost Runner On Third", by that name.
 After being kicked out of Dance Gavin Dance after the "Saints and Sinners Festival" in New Jersey, Craig immediately filled in for A Skylit Drive's Lead Vocalist Jordan Blake while he was ill.
 The band said at shows, and on their website, that he was not the new lead singer and the situation would only be temporary.
-It had been only two weeks since he quit Dance Gavin Dance in which he joined Emarosa who was left without a lead singer.
+It had been only two weeks since he was fired from his position in Dance Gavin Dance in which he joined Emarosa, who was at the time without a lead singer.

 On August 18, 2010, Dance Gavin Dance parted ways with vocalist Kurt Travis.
 Craig returned to the band to record a new album, along with original vocalist Jon Mess.
 The reunited lineup would also embark on a headlining run the following spring.
 Craig was to remain in Emarosa as well.

 The rapper Game and DJ Skee sampled Craig's vocals on the song "Heels & Dresses" from their Break Lights mixtape album, which comes from the song "The Robot With Human Hair Pt.
 1."
 Rapper Bizzy Bone also sampled Craig's vocals on the song "Bottled Up Like Smoke" from his Crossover EP and Crossroads album, using portions of "I Still Feel Her pt.
 III" from his debut solo album, "A Dream Is a Question You Don't Know How to Answer."